 In the Stencils Library, you’ll find four categories of diagram stencils.
 With them, your team can create and improvise any kind of diagram:

-Adding and Styling Diagram Stencils
+Adding, Styling, and Naming Diagram Stencils

 Attaching Connectors in Diagram Mode